5 Myths About Travel Nursing in California

 4. The drought puts a damper on the California fun

 California is in its fifth year of drought and residents have been cutting back on watering lawns and gardens, but those embarking on travel nursing jobs in California shouldn’t be inconvenienced.
 Travelers might notice just a couple of things: most restaurants only serve water on request and the hotels nudge guests in the direction of taking shorter showers and using towels and sheets for more than one day.
 The pools and beaches are not affected, so pack your swimsuit and jump in--the water’s fine!

 Talk about your stereotypes!
 For decades, California has been regarded derisively as “the land of fruits and nuts.”

-While those in other states assume it refers to California residents who embrace such things as New Age thinking, vegetarianism and meditation, it actually began as reference to the huge agricultural industry in the Salinas Valley and Northern California.
+While those in other states assume it refers to California residents who embrace such things as New Age thinking, vegetarianism, and meditation, it actually began as a reference to the huge agricultural industry in the Salinas Valley and Northern California.

 With nearly 40 million people living in California today, including a large influx from other states and countries, you can bet there are all kinds of personalities and tastes represented.
 The overall vibe is friendly and welcoming, and every town has its own unique qualities.

 Do you want to find yoga classes and vegan restaurants?
 You can.
 A place to go two-stepping and chow down on comfort food?
 Yep.
 You name it and you can find it in California.

 Considering travel nursing jobs in California?
 American Mobile is the nation’s leader at placing travel nurses in all states and specialties.
 APPLY NOW to travel, or check out our exclusive Kaiser RN jobs in The Golden State.
 We can even help you get your California nursing license!

 © 2016.
 AMN Healthcare, Inc. All Rights Reserved.